 Make sure you have the right insurance.
 Your premiums will go up when you have a pool.
-Different regions have different rules, but in general you will need at least $1 million worth of liability cover if your rental property has a pool.
+Different regions have different rules, but in general, you will need at least $1 million worth of liability coverage if your rental property has a pool.

 You will also want to ensure that your liability actually covers pools (as not all do).